Rishanan-A/Avensys-LoginAPP/README.md

 Usage

 The application provides a simple login page where users can enter their credentials.
 It validates the user input and performs a login process with Firebase as the authentication provider and stores user data in the Firebase Realtime Database.
-Once logged in if the user's role is a manager, they will be provided an extra button and will be able to access all the users on the database on a restriceted page
+Once logged in, users with a "manager" role will be provided an extra button and will be able to access all the users on the database on a restricted page.

-Thank you for checking out our Simple Login Application with Firebase Integration!
-If you have any questions or feedback, please feel free to reach out.

-Happy coding!
+Features

+User Authentication with Firebase
+Role-based Access Control (Manager Access)
+Responsive and User-friendly Interface